Chief of Staff

-Seamus Campbell currently serves as the Disability Issues Caucus Chair.
-Seamus works professionally as a web programmer.
-He has worked for numerous candidates and elected officials, helping manage new, digital, and social media, including former Brooklyn Borough President Marty Markowitz, State Senate and Assembly candidate Jason Otaño, Orangetown Receiver of Taxes and Town Council Candidate Christopher Smith, and State Committeeman Kevin Peter Carroll.
-He has held numerous positions within College Democrats and Young Democrats including College Democrats of America Technology Director, NYSYD Deputy Director of Communications, YDA Northeast Regional Communications Director, and Brooklyn Young Democrats Secretary.
+Seamus Campbell currently serves as the NYSYD Chief of Staff.
+Seamus works professionally as a web programmer and communications consultant.
+He has worked for numerous candidates and elected officials, helping manage new, digital, and social media, including former Brooklyn Borough President Marty Markowitz, State Senate and Assembly candidate Jason Otaño, Orangetown Receiver of Taxes and Town Council Candidate Christopher Smith and State Committeeman and New York City Council candidate Kevin Peter Carroll.
+He has held numerous positions within College Democrats and Young Democrats including College Democrats of America Technology Director, NYSYD Deputy Director of Communications, YDA Northeast Regional Communications Director, Brooklyn Young Democrats Secretary, NYSYD Disability Issues Caucus Chair, and NYSYD Press Secretary.
 Seamus holds a Bachelor of Science in Information Science from Fordham University.

 College Democrats of New York President